grafana/tutorials/content/tutorials/install-grafana-on-raspberry-pi.md

 Congratulations!
 Grafana is now running on your Raspberry Pi.
 If the Raspberry Pi is ever restarted or turned off, Grafana will start up whenever the machine regains power.

 {{< /tutorials/step >}}
-{{< tutorials/step title="Congratulations" >}}
+{{< tutorials/step title="Summary" >}}

-Congratulations, you've made it to the end of this tutorial!
 If you want to use Grafana without having to go through a full installation process, check out [Grafana Cloud](https://grafana.com/products/cloud/), which is designed to get users up and running quickly and easily.
 Grafana Cloud offers a forever free plan that is genuinely useful for hobbyists, testing, and small teams.

 ### Learn more